 Citing Sources in APA, 6th Ed.

-You'll find the Publication Manual of the American Psychological Association in the Kitchener Collection (BF76.7.P83 2010).
+You'll find the Publication Manual of the American Psychological Association in the Social Work Library (BF76.7.P83 2010).

 It's also important to know when to cite.
 Understanding Plagiarism (video: 4:48) is an essential academic skill.